joelferek/RainCheckAssign3/README.md

 ### 5. See list of events of a specified type.
 - Only show events of a certain type like amusement park or sporting event, based on user input.

-### 6. Orgenize events list based on average temp.
+### 6. Organize events list based on average temp.
-- List info of all events organized by the average temperature of the city they're in.
+- List info of all events organized by the average temperature of the city that they're in.

 #### References : CHAT GPT PROMPTS
 -CREATE TABLE [dbo].[Event](